 Rainfall runoff generated onsite is routed to retention basins and underground storage tanks throughout the Project as shown on Figure 5.
+All retention basins and underground storage tanks are located within dedicated drainage easements.
 Further discussion of the Projects stormwater management is provided below.